jon-jacky/Piety/test/README.md

 ===========

 Tests for modules in *Piety/piety* and *Piety/samples* (there may be more tests in those directories).
+All of these tests assume the execution path and Python path are set as in *Piety/bin/piety_paths*.
-For directions, see the docstrings in each module.
+For detailed directions, see the docstrings in each module.
 Modules are listed in the order they were written.

 - **test_terminal**, test the *terminal* module